 The interest categories appropriate to the development of consensus in any given standards activity are a function of the nature of the standards being developed.
-Interest categories shall be discretely defined, cover all materially affected parties and differentiate each category from the other categories.
+Interest categories shall be discretely defined, cover directly and all materially interested parties and differentiate each category from the other categories.
 Such definitions shall be available upon request.
-In defining the interest categories appropriate to a standards activity, consideration shall be given to at least the following: